itSFox/TFM2-Chief-Scout/README.md

 | 0.4.13 | [v1.0.5](https://github.com/itSFox/TFM2-Chief-Scout/releases/tag/v.1.0.5-tfm2-0.4.13) | Chief Scout: HTML Report | Archived |
 | 0.4.12 rollback | [v1.0.4](https://github.com/itSFox/TFM2-Chief-Scout/releases/tag/v1.0.4-tfm2-0.4.12) | Legacy Chief Scout | Stable legacy build |

-## Chief Scout: Best Player Finder v2.0.0
+## Chief Scout: Best Player Finder v2.1.0

-**Chief Scout: Best Player Finder v2.0.0** is the current main native in-game version for **Teamfight Manager 2 0.5.5**.
+**Chief Scout: Best Player Finder v2.1.0** is the current main native in-game version for **Teamfight Manager 2 0.5.7**.

 This version opens directly inside the game and does not require a browser report.

+The current version has been migrated to the new **Stable Mod API**, with a reworked internal data and UI runtime intended to improve compatibility with future game updates.

 It includes:

-* New Scorer v1, a new role-aware scoring model
+* New Scorer v1, a role-aware scoring model
 * Classic scorer toggle, so you can compare the old and new scoring logic
 * separate Role Score and Perspective values
 * free agents, transfers, upgrades, own roster, and needs sections